 France and Spain

-Our first stop (naturally) was France, where we visited various castles and villages, and stayed with friends in Anduze before heading down through the Pyrenees.
+Our first stop (naturally) was France, where we visited various castles and villages, and stayed with friends in Anduze before heading down through the Pyrenees into Spain.

 Seville remains one of my favourite places in Europe.
 I love the abundant orange trees and visiting the Alcazar, which is filled with tropical plants and amazing architecture.
 We also saw the Alhambra in Granada, the city’s famous palace.
 We stayed in Nerja, on the South coast, for a couple of months, mainly on the beach but also exploring the surrounding mountains, and our family came out there to stay for Christmas.